Will Smith (Will Smith)

 - Pointy-Haired Boss: During his time as manager of the Peacock Stop, he'll gladly screw over the clientele in order to attempt to raise profits or cut costs.
 And he treats Will like utter crap when he first gets the job.

-- Professional Butt-Kisser: Especially in early seasons.
+- Professional Butt-Kisser: And proud of it.
 He acts like this even to his father at times.
 Though he's nothing compared to Phil's protege in "Cased Up" who kisses up twice as much and twice as well as Carlton does.

 - Sensitive Guy and Manly Man: Sensitive Guy to Will's Manly Man.